joshsedl/lando-drupal8-test-debugging/README.md

 ### To start:
 1. Make sure your software stack is installed and up to date: you need an up to date version of [lando](https://github.com/lando/lando/releases), Docker, Chrome and java.
-2. Download the the repo to a new empty project directory (`git clone `https://github.com/JPustkuchen/lando-drupal8-test-debugging.git`)
+2. Download the the repo to a new empty project directory (`git clone https://github.com/JPustkuchen/lando-drupal8-test-debugging.git`)
+3. Change into the cloned directory: ('cd lando-drupal8-test-debugging')
-3. run 'lando start' from inside this dir.
+4. Run 'lando start' from inside this directory.

 ### Run!